Sirius Systems Technology

 Sirius Systems Technology was a personal computer manufacturer in Scotts Valley, California.
 It was founded in 1980 by Chuck Peddle and Chris Fish, formerly of MOS Technology and capitalized by Walter Kidde Inc. In late 1982 Sirius acquired Victor Business Systems (known for its calculators and cash registers) from Kidde and changed its name to Victor Technologies.
 It made the Victor/Sirius series of personal computers.
 The company made a public stock offering in the first half of 1983, but went into Chapter 11 protection from bankruptcy before the end of 1984.
 The company's assets were acquired by Datatronic AB, a Swedish software/hardware distribution company headed by Mats Gabrielsson.
 Gabrielsson signed a distribution deal with Kyocera, which began to supply PC clones to Victor.

 Victor 9000 / Sirius 1

 The Victor 9000 (distributed in the UK by British company Applied Computer Techniques as the ACT Sirius 1, and in Australia by Barson Computers as the Sirius 1) was designed by Peddle, who had also designed the first Commodore PET.
 His team began work in January 1981 and showed a prototype in April.
 It appeared for the first time at the Systems (fair)|Systems show in Munich, Germany, in late 1981.
 Chuck Peddle used two of his Commodore contacts to set up two subsidiaries in continental Europe.
 David Deane (France) and Jürgen Tepper (Germany) were both ex-Mannesmann Tally whom Chuck had met while negotiating an OEM deal for printers.

+The Victor 9000/Sirius 1 ran CP/M-86 and MS-DOS but did not claim to be IBM PC compatible.
+It offered a higher resolution screen and 600 KB/1.2 MB floppy drives.
+Advertisements cited the graphics, multiple operating systems, 128 KB of RAM, and high-quality audio.
+Audio was provided by a MC6852-SSDA chip and a CODEC supporting voice coding with CVSD modulation with a sampling rate of about 16KHz.